spectrocloud/librarium/content/docs/12-enterprise-version/10-upgrade.md

 <br />

 - **Enhanced security for Palette microservices** - To enhance security, all microservices within Palette now use `insecure-skip-tls-verify` set to `false`.
-When upgrading to Palette 4.0, you must provide a certificate in the system console.
+When upgrading to Palette 4.0, you must provide a valid SSL certificate in the system console.

   <br />

-  If you already have a configured certificate, key, and Certificate Authority (CA) certificate, you can use them when upgrading to Palette 4.0.
+  If you already have an SSL certificate, key, and Certificate Authority (CA) certificate, you can use them when upgrading to Palette 4.0.0.
 To learn how to add a certificate to Palette, refer to [Add Certificate](/enterprise-version/upgrade#addcertificate).

 - **Upgraded on-prem Palette Kubernetes** - the Kubernetes version used for on-prem Palette is upgraded from 1.24 to 1.25.
 You will need to copy the new Kubernetes YAML to the Kubernetes layer in the Enterprise cluster profile.
 If you have customized your Kubernetes configuration, you will need to manually adjust custom values and include any additional configuration in the upgraded YAML that we provide.
 Refer to [Upgrade Kubernetes](/enterprise-version/upgrade#upgradekubernetes.)